perldude/perldude/README.md

 We didn't even *know of* each other before that.
 We were quite a topic of conversation at our next reunion.

-I am quite the movie watcher and music listener.
+I enjoy listening to music and watching movies.
 There is an actual iPod on my desk connected to speakers.
-I am overrun with music CDs and look forward to Bandcamp Fridays each month.
+I enjoy different types of music but, deep down, I am quite the metal-head.🤘 I am overrun with music CDs and look forward to Bandcamp Fridays each month.
 I have a lot of iTunes movies because I don't want to be overrun with Blu-rays.